We invite you to learn why Twin Cities Public Television (tpt) is an exceptional employer.

 Local Equal Employment Opportunity Commission contact information:

 If you have a TTY device for hearing impaired, please call (612) 335-4045

 The Minneapolis Area Office is open Monday-Friday from 8:00 a.m. to 4:30 p.m.
 Please call first to obtain information.
 La Oficina de la Región de Minneapolis está abierta lunes-viernes de las 8:00 de la mañana hasta las 4:30 de la tarde.
 Si usted desea información en español, favor de comunicarse con Petrona Melgarejo al número (612) 334-4003.

 Internships with Twin Cities Public Television

-Twin Cities Public Television values the educational learning experience and provides a way to link classroom instruction to real-world work experience through internships.
+Twin Cities Public Television values the educational learning experience and provides a way to link classroom instruction to real-world work experience through paid internships.

 The goal of this program is to create a learning environment that teaches and trains undergraduate students in the community real-life work experience to seek and advance a career in public television or the non-profit sector.

 All internship opportunities currently available are posted in the "Open Positions" section of the Career Center.